Climate Interventions: Solar Geoengineering

 In our three-part Climate Interventions series, we look at the scientific understanding and uncertainties around a range of interventions to reduce greenhouse gas emissions and cool the planet, along with a robust discussion on ethics, risks, and governance.

-In this session, we are exploring solar geoengineering approaches, also known as solar radiation modification/management (SRM), which seek to cool the planet by reflecting some of the incoming energy back to space.
+In this session, we explored solar geoengineering approaches, also known as solar radiation modification/management (SRM), which seek to cool the planet by reflecting some of the incoming energy back to space.
 To date, most of the research approaches have been restricted to computer modeling.
 Some proponents, however, are looking to field experiments, and perhaps ultimately, wide-scale deployment.
 While some options might help ameliorate the impacts of climate change, they also might pose serious risks.
-Join a panel of experts for breakfast at the Denver Museum of Nature and Science or live online to explore the latest deliberations around research, governance, impacts, and more.
+Our panel of experts discuss the latest deliberations around research, governance, impacts, and more.

 Featuring:

-Wil Burns, Co-Director, The Institute for Responsible Carbon Removal, American University & Visiting Professor, Environmental Policy & Climate Program, Northwestern University
+Wil Burns, Co-Director, The Institute for Responsible Carbon Removal, American University & Visiting Professor, Environmental Policy & Culture Program, Northwestern University

 Lisa Dilling, Assistant Chief Scientist, Environmental Defense Fund